-Hiking isn’t just for warm-weather months.
-In fact, a stroll through the woods during the winter opens up a whole new world of snow-blanketed trees, animal tracks and frozen waterfalls.
-So, bundle up and venture out for winter trek.
+Hiking is not just for warm-weather months.
+In fact, a stroll through the woods during the winter opens a whole new world of snow-blanketed trees, animal tracks and frozen waterfalls.
+So, bundle up and venture out for a winter trek.
 Contact the park office to see if there are any guided hikes scheduled.
-Or, take a hike on your own on one of these wild and wonderful winter hikes.
+Or take a hike on your own on one of these wild and wonderful winter hikes.

-Set on the rim of the wild and beautiful Bluestone Gorge, Pipestem Resort is a popular destination for winter activities like cross-country skiing.
-There’s also the annual bald eagle surveys conducted in the area.
+Set on the rim of the wild and beautiful Bluestone Gorge, Pipestem Resort State Park is a popular destination for winter activities like cross-country skiing.
 The 3-mile loop around Long Branch Lake makes a good winter hike, with its gentle, rolling hills, thick groves of pine and scenic views of Long Branch Lake.

 Just minutes away from downtown Charleston, Kanawha State Forest is the ideal escape for a couple of hours of winter hiking.
-Beginning just south of the nature center, this 1.5-mile trail starts with a challenging climb up to an overhanging rock that offers unobstructed views of the surrounding hills when the leaves are off the trees.
-From there a gentler climb to the ridgeline and back down winds through moss-covered boulders and mixed forest.
+Beginning just south of the nature center, this 1.5-mile trails starts with a challenging climb to the ridgeline and back down winds through moss-covered boulders and mixed forest.

 7. Monongaseneka Trail at Watoga State Park

 This 2.5-mile trek is an uphiller, but you’ll be rewarded with beautiful vistas peeking through the winter-bare trees.
 The trail begins half a mile from the Watoga State Park park entrance, following switchbacks up the mountain and passing through Jeff’s Hollow before climbing to the main ridge.
 From there, a loop leads to a serene resting spot with benches overlooking the Greenbrier River.